OpenDSA/OpenDSA/RST/en/RecurTutor/Trace.rst

 Then, a return value is passed back as the series of recursive calls unwinds.
 Sometimes people forget about the "unwinding" phase.
-This "winding" (as recursive calls are made) and "unwinding" (as the call stack is undone by returning from the function) is not really special to recursion.
-It occurs in the same way with any function.

 .. inlineav:: recurTraceWindCON ss
    :output: show

-In this section, we will see several examples for how trace a recursive call.

 A Domino Analogy
 ~~~~~~~~~~~~~~~~